Engineering Technology Course Descriptions

 - Describe pneumatic terminology, thermodynamics, topology rules, pump configurations, types, system components, schematics, and schematic symbols.

-ETEC 245: Robotics in Automation
+ETEC 245: Robotics and Industrial Automation

 Course Level Objectives